 Most people spend their today just to make today’s living.
 While some sacrifice their today to secure their future.

 We are all going through the life journey, but often we don’t realize who is driving our Life Bus.
 We just let others drive our life bus.
 Think, it could be your boss, your family, or friends.

 We take a back seat and become victims of the life journey.
 We go where things around us make us go.

 We think we don’t have the power to change things.
 This is not true.
 Get up and take the driver’s seat.
 If your life bus is not going to your destination, change the direction.
 Don’t just be a victim of your life, be the driver.
 Be the creator.
 Create your own life and create your own destiny.

 You are here on the earth to do something great.
 Ask, your heart knows very well what it is.
 You have all the potential.
 You are supposed to live an extraordinary life.
-There are no other powerful living beings as humans.
+There are no other powerful living beings like humans.
 So what are you waiting for?
 Every moment passing will never come again.

 There were countless people like you who think they will change the world in the future but it never came.
 Only a few of them realized the value of today.

 “Every man dies.
 Not every man really lives.” ~ Braveheart

 Are you expecting better circumstances after 3 or 15 years?
 The perfect time never comes.
 Read the biography of any great person from history.
 It was never perfect for them when they started.
 But once they started things started happening.

 They did not accept what they do not want from life.
 They strived for what they wanted and eventually got it by working on it every day.
 They were the driver of their life bus.